GitExplorer1243/SVBO-Unofficial-Update/README.md

 # SVBO-Unofficial-Update
 This is the github repo of an unofficial update to Theoddon's mod, Stardew Valley Balance Overhaul.
+(R.I.P the nexusmods version)

 Why this update?